 The building also provides space for Honors student organizations to hold meetings and social activities.
 A sense of community is further enhanced by faculty fireside chats, the occasional Honors Dialogue, open mic nights, film series, and other special events.
 All Honors students, whether or not they live on campus, are invited to all events in the Honors Residence Hall.

-Unique to the Honors Program is the Honors Faculty-in-Residence, Jane Blakelock.
-Jane has both an apartment and an office in the building.
-Also a faculty member in the English Department, she teaches Honors classes, sponsors unique programs, leads field trips, and is available for supplemental advising.
-Jane does not handle discipline issues or tell you what courses to take, but she is available to discuss graduate school plans or other general academic issues.
-Learn more about Jane Blakelock on the Honors Program Staff web page or visit the Residence Services' Honors Community website.
+Unique to the Honors Program is the Honors Faculty-in-Residence, Kathryn Meyer.
+Kathryn has both an apartment and an office in the building.
+Also a faculty member in the history department, she teaches Honors classes, sponsors unique programs, leads field trips, and is available for supplemental advising.
+Kathryn does not handle discipline issues or tell you what courses to take, but she is available to discuss graduate school plans or other general academic issues.
+Learn more about Kathryn Meyer on the Honors Program Staff webpage or visit the Residence Services' Honors Community website.

 Testimonials/Statements from Students